-In addition to discrete weekly lessons, Science is interwoven into the curriculum so that children use their scientific skills on a daily basis.
-Each unit is taught through a hands-on, inquiry based approach, which aims to develop their scientific knowledge and conceptual understanding.
-Through developing their working scientifically skills, pupils will understand the nature, processes and methods used within Science and be able to apply these in order to answer scientific questions using a range of approaches.
+In addition to discrete weekly lessons, science is interwoven into the curriculum so that children use their scientific skills on a daily basis.
+The Collins Snap Science scheme of learning ensures that each unit is taught through a hands-on, inquiry based approach, which aims to develop their scientific knowledge and conceptual understanding.
+This comprehensive programme ensures fun, creative lessons that link to the new curriculum and engage and challenge all learners.
+For further information on the scheme visit Snap Science – Collins.

 Entering into lower key stage 2, children begin to broaden their scientific view of the world around them through testing and developing ideas about nature and the relationship between living things and the environment, such as questioning how rocks are formed and investigating how changing environments can affect habitats.
 By this stage, pupils set up practical enquiries, considering comparative fair testing and using scientific evidence to support their findings.

 Through encouraging our pupils to experiment, reflect, ask questions and take risks within a safe environment, we aim to develop their core scientific skills and equip them for the ever-changing world around them.
 Our vision is for all pupils to feel challenged and stimulated by their experiences in order to become confident, life-long scientific learners.

 Our science lessons are further enhanced by hands on practical learning in our kitchen garden.
 Each year group has one morning or afternoon in the kitchen garden each term.
 Here they work with our resident gardener to learn about plants and life cycles through planting & harvesting crops, observing pond life, and looking after feeding our chickens.